Econify/ad.js/docs/tools-plugin.md

 # Note

 The `DeveloperTools` is a development environment feature.
-If you include this module in your production environment, you will be informed via the console that in order to view logs or ad overlays, you must simply call `AdJS.DEBUG()` and Ad.js will enable your developer tools.
+If you include this module in your production environment, you will be informed via the console that in order to view logs or ad overlays, you must simply call `AdJS.DEBUG()` and AdJS will enable your developer tools.